-Use these tips to ensure your Christmas, Thanksgiving, or Easter cactus thrives year-round and blooms again for the holiday season.
+Use these tips to keep your Christmas, Thanksgiving, or Easter cactus happy all year long and get blooms for the holiday season.

 If you want to ID your plant, see How to Tell the Difference Between Christmas and Thanksgiving Cactus here.